christophergraham/home-assistant/devices/ph_sensor/README.md

 ## PH Sensor
 DF Robot PH Sensor https://www.dfrobot.com/product-1782.html , cheaper alternatives are available on aliexpress but in testing have not been as reliable or long lasting

+## Calibration solutions
+2 Calibration soloutions are required in order to determine the ph calculatation, the dfrobot comes with PH4 and PH7

 ## Power Supply
 A seperate 5V DC power regulated power supply was required as when using the ESP32s 5V USB power supply the PH probe worked fine during development but with PH probe inserted into the pool pipe the signal fluctuated widely.